moby/moby/docs/extend/index.md

 * [Installing and using a plugin](index.md#installing-and-using-a-plugin)
 * [Developing a plugin](index.md#developing-a-plugin)

-Docker Engine's plugins system allows you to install, start, stop, and remove plugins using Docker Engine.
+Docker Engine's plugin system allows you to install, start, stop, and remove plugins using Docker Engine.
 This mechanism is currently only available for volume drivers, but more plugin driver types will be available in future releases.